-To: City of Maple Ridge, Planning Department Re: Burb Cannabis Application; #110 - 20110 Lougheed Hwy.

-As a fellow Maple Ridge resident, I am writing this letter of support for Burb.
+Date: To: City of Maple Ridge, Planning Department Re: Burb Cannabls Application; #110 - 20110 Lougheed Hwy.
+To whom it may concern, As a fellow Maple Ridge resident, I am writing this letter of support for Burb.
 I was recently approached by Burb where they've explained to me the status of their application and that they could potentially become a Maple Ridge resident.
 I am in support of Burb's plan on opening a new store: they are passionate about coming to our city, they positioned themselves as a responsible retailer, and most importantly a group of sympathetic and patient people who will take the time to help shed the negative stigma circulating cannabis.

-Burb has expressed to me that all their brand information can be found online, and their rezoning application will soon be discussed within city council meetings.

-I find it important that we only trust responsible retailers like Burb considering they have established themselves in similar communities; two locations in Port Coquitlam and one in Port Moody.

-I am not in objection of Burb wanting to join our community and look forward to their positive impact on the neighbourhood.

-Address and Contact info:
+Burb has expressed to me that all their brand information can be frezoning application will soon be discussed within city council mee I find it important that we only trust responsible retailers like Burb established themselves in similar communities; two locations in Polymody.
+I am not in objection of Burb wanting to join our community and le impact on the neighbourhood. ook forward to their positive Sincerely, Signature: Freedom of Information and Protection of Privacy Act Section 21 (1) Name: Address and Contact info: a y vert en a va